ralphjsmit/tall-interactive/README.md

 - Filament Forms
 - Toast notification (not required, but very handy)

+You can install them manually or skip to the [Faster installation section](#faster-installation) for new projects.

 #### Laravel Livewire

 Please follow the [Laravel Livewire installation instructions](https://laravel-livewire.com/docs/2.x/alpine-js#installation) if you haven't done so yet.